switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 When I first started building Firewatch Australia I was very much building the plane whilst flying it.
 I had a few goals in mind but didn't know exactly how they would manifest or how I would implement them.
-One early featured I knew I wanted was a visual history of each fire showing it's progression.
+One early featured I knew I wanted was a visual history of each fire showing its progression.
 This seemed important to me so that you could better understand the speed at which a fire is spreading or if it has slowed down.

 The RFS feed only offers the current size and shape of the fires so in order to achieve this I needed to start scraping and saving the data before deciding how I was going to manage and serve it long term.
-I was also going to need to start gathering the data ASAP so that history would be available when the app launched.
+I also needed to start gathering the data ASAP so that history would be available when the app launched.

 {{< video